 What You Need to Know About the New W-4 Form

 The IRS released a new version of the Form W-4 at the beginning of 2020, which is intended to assist payroll departments with determining how much federal income tax to withhold from your paycheck.
 Here are the important things you need to know about this new form:

 Am I required to complete this form?

-There is no requirement for employees to submit new forms, unless you are requesting a change to your withholding or you are starting a new job.
+There is no IRS requirement for employees to submit new forms, unless you are requesting a change to your withholding or you are starting a new job.
 However, it may be worthwhile to update your W-4 if you were surprised by a significant tax bill or refund when you last filed your income taxes or if your tax situation has recently changed.

 What's different about this form from the previous version?